 Our bodies are designed to move.
-At Victoria Pilates we believe Pilates has the power to improve your health.
-Our highly trained team develops customized Pilates programs about helping people increase their physical strength, improve their mental acuity, and reach their full potential.
+At Victoria Pilates we believe Pilates can improve lives by helping people actualize their fitness, health, and wellness goals.
+Our highly trained team will help you increase strength, improve mental acuity, and reach your full potential.

 Pilates is a low-impact fitness system that promotes a mind-body connection.
 It was developed in the early 20th century by German-born Joseph Pilates, who believed that mental and physical health are interrelated.

 Through precision movements, Pilates strengthens muscles while improving postural alignment and flexibility.
 Pilates emphasizes proper breathing to relieve stress, improve body awareness, and bring a natural rhythm to movement.

 Pilates is highly adaptable.
 Different mat and equipment exercises can be combined and modified to create an exercise program suitable to anyone, from beginner to advanced.
 Intensity can be increase over time as the body conditions and adapts to the exercises.
 No muscle group is under or over trained.

 Everyone can do Pilates, regardless of age, fitness level, or physical limitation.
 Our custom Pilates programs can be tailored to anyone, including people who:

 - are no longer content with the “gym scene”

 - are seeking a way to reduce mental and physical stress

 - are athletes wanting to improve performance